Omeprazole and sodium bicarbonate

 Take the omeprazole and sodium bicarbonate capsule with a full glass of water.
 Do not use any other type of liquid or food.

 To use the powder form, open a packet and pour all of the powder into a small cup with 1 or 2 tablespoons of water.
 Do not use any other type of liquid.
-Stir the mixture and drink it right away.
-To make sure you get the entire dose, add a little more water to the same glass, swirl gently and drink right away.
+Stir and drink this mixture right away.
+Add a little more water to the glass, swirl gently and drink right away.

 Store at room temperature away from moisture and heat.